AnyLog-co/documentation/data distribution and configuration.md

 With N Clusters, each Cluster maintains a distribution ID (a number in the range 1 to N), the table's data will be split to N and each Cluster will receive approximately 1/N of the data.

 ### Assigning Operators to Clusters
-The Cluster Policy determines the logical distribution of the data.
+The Cluster policy determines the logical distribution of the data.
 The assignments of nodes is by declaring Operators with the ID of the Cluster they manage.
+The Cluster ID is generated when the Cluster policy is added to the blockchain.

 ## Activating the policies